top of page

 Lets plant kindness and compassion

-We hardly hear anybody questioning religion.
+We hardly hear anybody questioning religion as we are all the faithful the obedience.

 Religion is way of life, most advocate good virtues and values but very often corrupted by us.